adarsh899/fusion-ai-chat-/README.md

-Here’s the updated version of your README where **Gemini AI** has been replaced with **AI PlayGround**.
-It reflects the necessary changes:

----

 # AI PlayGround Chat Application

 A web application that allows you to chat with the AI model via **AI PlayGround**.
 This application includes both frontend and backend components.